greenealexander/Translation/privacy-policy.md

 ### Privacy Policy

 Your privacy is important to me.
-It is my policy to respect your privacy regarding any information I may collect from you through the app, Japanese-iOS.
+It is my policy to respect your privacy regarding any information I may collect from you through the app, Translation.

 I only ask for personal information when I truly need it to provide a service to you.
 I collect it by fair and lawful means, with your knowledge and consent.
 I also let you know why I’m collecting it and how it will be used.